The Golden Rose contest is cancelled for the year 2020 due to events surrounding Romance Writers of America Nationals.

 We accept payment by check or PayPal.
 If you choose PayPal, you’ll be directed to the PayPal site after clicking submit on the contest entry form.[/vc_column_text][/vc_column][/vc_row][vc_row][vc_column][vc_column_text]

-- Finalists: certificate with ranking, website finalist banner, and gold rose lapel pin
+- Finalists: certificate with ranking, and website finalist banner.

-- Overall winner: certificate, website winner banner, gold rose lapel pin, and $100 gift certificate (the overall winner will also receive their finalist certificate with ranking)
+- Overall winner: certificate, website winner banner and $100 gift certificate (the overall winner will also receive their finalist certificate with ranking)

 * Please note: The RCRW membership prize does not include RWA national membership fees.
 Only one RCRW membership per person, regardless of multiple wins.
 This prize is nontransferable and has no cash value.

 - Entries shall be no more than 10,000 words